 Reviewing data, practices and policies

-We collected data on our current student and staff practices and policies aimed at ensuring we identified and mitigate any barriers to women in science, technology, engineering, mathematics and medicine (STEMM) disciplines.
+From September 2015 to March 2018 we collected data on our current student and staff practices and policies aimed at ensuring we identified and mitigate any barriers to women in science, technology, engineering, mathematics and medicine (STEMM) disciplines.
 Focus groups were also conducted across all academic STEMM areas to seek input on how to better support women in STEMM.

 The results were shared with our Swinburne community in September 2018.